RainbowMiner/RainbowMiner/README.md

     "EnableServerExcludeList": "0",
     "ExcludeServerConfigVars": "WorkerName,DeviceName,ExcludeDeviceName,Proxy,APIPort,APIUser,APIPassword,APIAuth,MSIApath,NVSMIpath,CPUMiningThreads,CPUMiningAffinity,GPUMiningAffinity,ServerName,ServerPort,ServerUser,ServerPassword,EnableServerConfig,ServerConfigName,ExcludeServerConfigVars,RunMode,StartPaused",

 If "EnableServerConfig" is set to "1", the client will try to download the config files specified with "ServerConfigName" from the server.
 If you want to provide the individual rig with specific config files, put them into a subdirectory `.\Config\<workername>` (linux: `./Config/<workername>`) .
-Use lowercase letters for the subdirectoy `<workername>`.
+Use lowercase letters for the subdirectory `<workername>`.
-Setting the field "EnableServerExcludeList" to "1" lets your client use the servers "ExcludeServerConfigVars" field, instead of the local one in config.txt.
+Setting the field "EnableServerExcludeList" to "1" lets your client use the server's "ExcludeServerConfigVars" field, instead of the local one in config.txt.
 All variables defined in "ExcludeServerConfig" will not be overwritten by the server's values.

 If "EnableServerPools" is set to "1", the client will download the server's pool and balance statistics and mine to exactly those pools (except for MiningRigRentals, which will always be handled locally).